Leilehua High School

 Leilehua High School is a public, co-educational, college preparatory high school in Wahiawa, Hawaii on the island of Oʻahu.
 It is part of the Hawaii State Department of Education, nationally recognized as a Blue Ribbon School by the United States Department of Education, and fully accredited by the Western Association of Schools and Colleges (WASC).
 The school was first established in 1924, when Hawaii was still a territory and located close to present day Schofield Barracks.
 The graduating class of 1928 totaled 15 students, all dependents of military personnel.
 It relocated to its present 32 acre campus in the historic town of Wahiawa in 1949.
-The layout of the Leilehua facility was designed to represent openness, tranquility, and harmony with the environment.
-Buildings of an older vintage are blended among an abundance of trees and greenery.
-The campus boasts sculptures by Satoru Abe, Bumpei Akaji, Claude Horan, Rick Mills, Jacob Sakaguchi, and Ken Shutt.
+The campus has sculptures by Satoru Abe, Bumpei Akaji, Claude Horan, Rick Mills, Jacob Sakaguchi, and Ken Shutt.

+As of 2016, Schofield Barracks, Wheeler Army Airfield, and the Helemano Military Reservation are zoned to this school.
 Approximately 25% of the student body are from military families stationed at Schofield Barracks, Wheeler Army Airfield, and NCTAMS PAC (U.S. Navy) in Whitmore Village.

 History

 1949: The Schofield High and Grammar School and Leilehua High School were combined and built on its present 32 acre (129,000 m²) site.

 1973: Leilehua won its first state basketball championship under coach Richard Townsend.
 The roster included Rick Wagner, who later played at football at the University of Hawaiʻi.

 1984: Leilehua won its first Oahu Prep Bowl under coach Hugh Yoshida.
 Leilehua defeated Saint Louis 10-0.

-1993: Leilehua was selected as a Nationally Recognized School of Excellence.

 1996: Leilehua earned a maximum six-year term of accreditation from the Western Association of Schools and Colleges (WASC).

 2004: Leilehua High School named its stadium after its former football coach Hugh Yoshida.

 2007: Leilehua won its first HHSAA Football Championship under coach Nolan Tokuda.
 Leilehua defeated Saint Louis 20-16.

 2007, 2008: Cross Country coach Shawn Nakata led the Mules to back-to-back state titles with the help of Bryce Jenkins (the school's top runner/individual state champion).

 2011: Cross Country coach Shawn Nakata made history having the first undefeated team in state history.
 The team was led by Elliot Estrada (state runner up) Dylan Martinez, Brandon Miya, Christopher Olverson, Joshua Castro and Freshmen brother Jordan Castro who later became the OIA 3000m champion and holder of several state records on the JV level.